pkgdown/extra-head.html

 matrix_data

-A two-column matrix or data.frame.
-Column 1 must be numeric IC scores in evaluation order; Column 2 must be a logical or numeric flag (0/1) indicating whether the step was accepted.
+A two-column matrix or data frame.
+Column 1 must contain numeric IC scores in evaluation order; column 2 must contain logical values or 0/1 indicators for accepted proposals.

 plot_title